samato88/OCLC_SP_API_AppScript/README.md

 Caveats:
-Overwrites columns B-K, depending on what search options selected App Script has a 6 minute timeout
+Overwrites columns B-K, depending on what search options selected App Script has a 6 minute timeout for free accounts, 30 minute timeout for corporate accounts.
+This script will currently silently fail upon timeout, so do small batches!!

-v.13
+Hoping to fix this up a bit in the next version.

+v.14

 ---
 Many thanks to [MatchMARC](https://github.com/suranofsky/tech-services-g-sheets-addon) for providing an excellent example.
 Much code borrowed from them.